The Champagne Mile recently took Air New Zealand premium economy across the Tasman and back again.

 Overall, I found the Air NZ premium economy experience to be very pleasant.
 The Air New Zealand crew provided service of an incredibly high standard and the only niggle I could identify was the safety video and you can’t fault the crew for that!
 The food was enjoyable, though erred on the side of cautious.
 I would love to see some more adventurous produce and character come through in the food.

-And for families, Air New Zealand premium economy can be a cost effective and less stressful option than flying children in Business Class – particularly if you can score a cheap, paid upgrade via OneUp.
+And for families, Air New Zealand premium economy can be a cost-effective and less stressful option than flying children in Business Class – particularly if you can score a cheap flight via Air NZ Grabaseat, followed by a paid upgrade via OneUp.

 There are certainly glitzier ways to cross the Tasman, including on the same plane further forward, or even in Emirates first class.
 But, at the end of the day, for an enjoyable and fuss-free experience, I prefer flying Air New Zealand over some of its larger competitors.